Bohr compactifications of groups and rings: Model-theoretic connected components of rings

 \subsection{Characterization of the ring components}

-We now give a characterization of the ring components in terms of subgroups of the additive group. \begin{proposition} \begin{enumerate}[(i)] \item $\RRiT_A$ is the intersection of all $A$-type-definable subgroups $G$ of $\RRa$ with bounded index such that \mbox{$[\RRa : \Stab_{\RR}(G)]$} is bounded. \item $\RRiD_A$ is the intersection of all $A$-definable subgroups $G$ of $\RRa$ with finite index such that \mbox{$[\RRa : \Stab_{\RR}(G)]$} is finite. \end{enumerate} \end{proposition} \begin{proof} If $G$ is a subgroup of $\RRa$ with bounded index such that $\Stab_{\RR}(G)$ has bounded index, then, by Proposition \ref{prop:groupIdeal}(i), $\RRiT_A \subseteq G$, and so:
+We now give a characterization of the ring components in terms of subgroups of the additive group.
+For convenience, the following result is stated in two parts, even though the components $\RRiT_A$ and $\RRiD_A$ are equal. \begin{proposition} \begin{enumerate}[(i)] \item $\RRiT_A$ is the intersection of all $A$-type-definable subgroups $G$ of $\RRa$ with bounded index such that \mbox{$[\RRa : \Stab_{\RR}(G)]$} is bounded. \item $\RRiD_A$ is the intersection of all $A$-definable subgroups $G$ of $\RRa$ with finite index such that \mbox{$[\RRa : \Stab_{\RR}(G)]$} is finite. \end{enumerate} \end{proposition} \begin{proof} If $G$ is a subgroup of $\RRa$ with bounded index such that $\Stab_{\RR}(G)$ has bounded index, then, by Proposition \ref{prop:groupIdeal}(i), $\RRiT_A \subseteq G$, and so:

 \end{proof} Conversely, we have the following lemma. \begin{lemma} Let $G$ be an $A$-type-definable subgroup of $\RRa$ with bounded index.
 The following conditions are equivalent: \begin{enumerate}[(i)] \item $\RRiT_A \subseteq G$, \item $\RRiT_A \subseteq \Stab_\RR(G)$, \item $\Stab_\RR(G)$ has bounded index. \end{enumerate} Also, we can replace $\Stab_\RR(G)$ with $\Stab'_\RR(G)$ in items (ii) and (iii). \end{lemma} \begin{proof} For (i) $\rightarrow$ (ii): as $\RRiT_A$ is a two-sided ideal, we have $\RRiT_A \cdot G \subseteq \RRiT_A \subseteq G$.
 The implication (ii) $\rightarrow$ (iii) is immediate, and (iii) $\rightarrow$ (i) follows from Proposition \ref{prop:groupIdeal}(i). \end{proof} Likewise the lemma below for $A$-definable groups. \begin{lemma} Let $G$ be an $A$-definable subgroup of $\RRa$ with finite index.
 The following are equivalent: \begin{enumerate}[(i)] \item $\RRiD_A \subseteq G$, \item $\RRiD_A \subseteq \Stab_\RR(G)$, \item $\Stab_\RR(G)$ has finite index. \end{enumerate} Also, we can replace $\Stab_\RR(G)$ with $\Stab'_\RR(G)$ in items (ii) and (iii). \end{lemma} \begin{proof} This follows from the preceding lemma, because $\RRiD_A = \RRiT_A$, and if $G$ is $A$-definable, then $\Stab_\RR(G)$ is also $A$-definable, and so $\Stab_\RR(G)$ is of bounded index if and only if it is of finite index. \end{proof} \begin{corollary} Let $G \leq \RRa$ be $A$-type-definable with bounded index.
 Then $\Stab_\RR(G)$ has bounded index if and only if $\Stab'_\RR(G)$ has bounded index.
 If $G$ is $A$-definable, then the same holds for ``bounded'' replaced by ``finite''. \end{corollary}